kcpevey/cookiecutter-basic-conda/README.md

 * Command line interface using Click (optional)

 ## Directory structure
+This cookiecutter package generates the following directory structure:

 ```
 ├── .gitignore          <- file types for git to ignore